 Chaos which is a concept and a symbol is the prize to be won.
-Chaos signifies lack of creation; it is not the same to say it lacks order as it is to say it lacks creation.
+Chaos signifies lack of creation by those observing it; it is not the same to say it lacks order as it is to say it lacks creation.
 Chaos has a unique order and until one is willing to understand and decodified chaos and find the pattern then one is not able to create.
 When talking about chaos in realism, we are talking about a concept which is negated by modern paradigms.

 Science is trying to identify the hidden order of things, unfortunately at times when trying to understand something without following the order set by nature, one is only left with glimpses of what is.
 When Newton showed us that there is an order within an explosion, he also showed us the correlation of chaos within people.
 A person who finds himself in chaos is someone whose challenge is to identify the hidden order (finding the wounds behind the problem) and then using that order to create a better suited life.

 There has to be a balance between examining the old and building the new otherwise it won’t produce long results.
 Of course this course of action known as Psychotherapy is long and tenuous but it works.
 Psychotherapy is not the only path but it is one of the most reliable and respected ones.
 One can choose self development through stoicism balanced with philosophy, mediation and body work or use all of them combined; it comes down to the level of “crisis” the person is in or the level of negation, which will determine which path works best.

 Idea= the first two letters ID meaning what? identification.
 The person buys the illusion that he or she is what he or she identifies with.
 One has to let go of that idea because identifying with it only generates more chaos as the idea is the illusion and illusion is chaos.

 Christ taught that the word creates, unfortunately like many of his teachings people misunderstood what he was saying.
-When he taught about the word and taught how when confronting an enemy one needs to give “Barakah” ; which means blessing but not in the way that modern religions have tried to teach us…the worst misunderstanding ever was to falsely teach that Christ meant to simply allow your enemies to hurt you and do nothing.
+When he taught about the word and taught how when confronting an enemy one needs to give “Barakah” ; which means blessing but not in the way that modern religions have tried to teach…the worst misunderstanding ever was to falsely teach that Christ meant to simply allow your enemies to hurt you and do nothing.
 There is a difference between standing up and vindictiveness.
-Giving Barakah in its original meaning is to stand up yet bless the enemy by speaking the words clearly; for what we wish for others we shall receive..there lies the magic.
+Giving Barakah in its original meaning is to stand up yet bless the enemy by speaking the words clearly; for what we wish for others we shall receive.
+There lies the magick.
 A person can stand up against injustices and still have no ill wish towards the enemy.
 That too has been confused with people who claim to bless the enemy while quietly being vindictive in actions or in words; that cancels Barakah and activates Karma.

-Barakah requires honesty of soul; it means to bless consciously– not just something we say passing by or to seem polite or good and one can only do that when one has vomited all the emotions which limit creation.
-Barakah which is the same etymology as Arakah or Abracadabra which means “I create my reality by speaking it” .
+Barakah requires honesty of soul for it means to bless consciously– not just something we say passing by or to seem polite or good and one can only do that when one has vomited all the emotions which limit creation.
+Barakah is the same etymology as Arakah or Abracadabra which means “I create my reality by speaking it” .
 What was Christ doing by teaching to give Barakah?
 He was teaching us, that one has the power to create one’s reality by speaking it.

 Christ taught us not to curse or damn anyone because the original word for curse in Latin is “maledicto” which means badly spoken, badly said, badly created.
 What Christ was trying to teach was the magical power of creation resides in words which vibrate in tune with our feelings.
 That is why if we don’t feel something but only say it our reality remains the same.
 Christ was trying to teach us that whatever we wish for others will return to us because we are the ones speaking it, we are the ones creating it; it is connected to us so it will return to us.